supernovaengine/supershader/README.md

 ### Updates

 #### 1.3
-- Changed json and sbs file spec to support no flattened uniform blocks with float and int types inside
+- Changed json and sbs file spec to support uniform blocks with float and int types inside
+- Changed sbs file spec to support uniforms

 #### 1.2
 - Option to disable optimization